gusrodriguez/react-reveal-responsive-carousel/README.md

-# React Reveal Resizable Carousel
+# React Reveal Responsive Carousel

 ## What's this?
-:movie_camera: It's a an animated and rezisable carousel based on React-Reveal.
+:movie_camera: It's a an animated and responsive carousel based on React-Reveal.
 It allows render any component as a slide.

 ## Features
 - Animation on enter the viewport.